Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/DEMO[MB-200]_M15L05_Solution_Components.md

 ### Task 2 – Add Existing Entity

-In this task, you will add the account entity to the solution you created, add new field to the entity, and add the field to the main form.
+In this task, you will add the account entity to the solution you created, add new fields to the entity, and add the field to the main form.

 1. Click **Add Existing** and select **Entity**.